 MISCELLANEOUS

 Section 3.01 Further Assurances.
-The Trust and the Winning Bidder will promptly, upon reasonable request and at the sole expense of the requesting party, execute and deliver all such other documents and take such other actions as may be reasonably necessary to effectuate the intent and provisions of this and Auction Agreement.
+The Trust and the Winning Bidder will promptly, upon reasonable request and at the sole expense of the requesting party, execute and deliver all such other documents and take such other actions as may be reasonably necessary to effectuate the intent and provisions of this Sale Transfer and Auction Agreement.

 Section 3.02 Successors and Assigns.
 This Assignment and Assumption Agreement shall be binding on the Winning Bidder and the Trust and their respective successors and assigns.

 Section 3.03 Governing Law.
-SHALL BE GOVERNED BY AND INTERPRETED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK.
+This Assignment and Assumption Agreement THIS ASSIGNMENT AND ASSUMPTION AGREEMENT SHALL BE GOVERNED BY AND INTERPRETED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK.

-HAWAII 125-0 TRUST
+HAWAII I 125-0 TRUST

 By: Wilmington Trust Company, not in its individual capacity, but solely as Owner Trustee